TadasBaltrusaitis/CLM-framework/Readme.txt

 --------------------------------------- Final remarks -----------------------------------------------------------------------------

 I did my best to make sure that the code runs out of the box but there are always issues and I would be grateful for your understanding that this is research code and not a commercial level product.
-However, if you encounter any probles please contact me at Tadas.Baltrusaitis@cl.cam.ac.uk for any bug reports/questions/suggestions.
+However, if you encounter any problems/bugs/issues please contact me at Tadas.Baltrusaitis@cl.cam.ac.uk for any bug reports/questions/suggestions.